 Marketing has always been about understanding the psychology of your customer so you can persuade them to act, but today’s marketers are using a whole different set of skills to reach audiences than their predecessors did.
 And that means hiring strategies must shift as well.

+Are your hiring strategies successfully recruiting for the top ten critical marketing skills?
 So what skills should you be looking for as you hire marketing talent in 2019?
 Here’s our top ten list:

 - Data Analysis

 Data runs the world, and it runs your marketing department too.
 Data mining, data visualization, and statistical analysis give companies critical insight into customer behavior so they can optimize website performance, digital marketing strategies, and messaging.
 But one in four marketers say data analysis is their biggest skills gap.
 Companies need people who can work within existing analytics platforms, relate data to business goals and decisions, and correlate structured and unstructured data to harvest insights from customer feedback and behavior.

 Search engine optimization (SEO) is the science of designing content that can be found on search engines like Google and Bing.
 Tactics for boosting your search ranking can be complex, which means marketers need both a deep understanding of current SEO best practices and an eye on the future as those recommendations change with every search engine algorithm update.The increasing popularity of voice search has thrown a curve ball for many SEO strategists, and marketers will need the skills to adjust SEO tactics for natural language phrases, relevant answers to questions at varying points in the customer journey, and mobile friendly results.

 Personalization utilizes customer behavior data, prior shopping and search history, demographic data and more to tailor offers to the unique interests and needs of specific customers.
 Marketers will need to understand data analysis, customer persona development, and technology platforms to create a unified understanding of customers and their preferences.